AaronTraas/Notes/Recipes/Pressure Cooker Rice.md

 Ever get that really fragrant basmati rice from an Indian place served with your dish, and wonder how they do it?
 This is not it, but it gets you 95% of the way there on a weeknight while your curry is simmering in the pan.

+Note: makes your kitchen smell amazing when you open the lid.
+Everyone present will want to eat immediately.

 ## Ingredients:

 * 1 cup basmati rice